thomashicken/CS4600/README.md

 ## Motivation

 Making a change in your health is hard.
-I built this application to make that process easier : by providing a realistic daily plan and transparent tracking tools so users always know where they stand.
+I built this application to make that process easier, by providing a realistic daily plan and transparent tracking tools so users always know where they stand.

 ---